learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/PostgreSQL_psycopg2.md

 	email VARCHAR ( 255 ) UNIQUE NOT NULL
 );
 ```
-The text after the datatypes (e.g. `UNIQUE NOT NULL`) are optional.
+The text after the datatypes (e.g. `UNIQUE NOT NULL`) are optional [constraints](https://www.postgresql.org/docs/16/ddl-constraints.html#DDL-CONSTRAINTS-EXCLUSION) that define conditions that must be satisfied by the data.

 Here is a link for information on datatypes in PostgreSQL: [https://www.postgresql.org/docs/current/datatype.html](https://www.postgresql.org/docs/current/datatype.html)